- Make sure you, your whānau, and people visiting your baby are up to date with immunisations. People who are sick should not visit.

 - Whooping cough causes severe attacks of coughing and is a very serious disease in babies.

-- If you think you or someone you know has whooping cough, go to a doctor early, antibiotics can stop the spread of this dangerous disease.
+- If you think you or someone you know has whooping cough, go to a doctor early, the right antibiotics can decrease the spread of this dangerous disease if taken early enough.

 - The best way to protect your baby from whooping cough is to get the proper immunisations.